cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 #### Introduction
 Goal of Follow Me project is to architect and train a deep learning model that will make a simulated quadcopter follow a specific person called hero.

 There were number of techniques used to complete this project which is not limited to Fully Convolution Model, 1 by 1 convolutions, Schematic segmentation, skip connections and many more.

-Details and architecture and approach would be covered in this report.
+Details of architecture and approach would be covered in this report.

 ---

 #### API’s used
-Follow me project used open source Keras as its core API’s.
-This was used due to its performance efficiency and user-friendly API’s to architect deep learning network.
+Follow me project used open source Keras as its core API.
+This was used due to its performance efficiency and user-friendly APIs to architect deep learning network.

 ---